viniciusfdasilva/danixfs/README.md

 The Danixfs is a root filesystem management!
 Build a Alpine subsystem and pre install essentials packages and compiers from languanges choice by user:

-Avaliable system arguments:

-* "clike" : Build a C/C++ environment, installing from template with cpp, g++ and clang compilers

 # Image:

 #### Building a clike environment